virt-s1/rhel-edge/README.md

 2. RHEL for Edge image installation and upgrade

-    - `rhel-edge-commit`/`edge-commit`: Setup HTTP server to serve as ostree repo, and install with kickstart
+    - `edge-commit`: Setup HTTP server to serve as ostree repo, and install with kickstart
-    - `rhel-edge-container`/`edge-container`: Setup prod ostree repo, `rhel-edge-container`/`edge-container` as stage repo, and install with kickstart from prod ostree repo
+    - `edge-container`: Setup prod ostree repo, `edge-container` as stage repo, and install with kickstart from prod ostree repo
-    - `rhel-edge-installer`/`edge-installer`: Install from `rhel-edge-installer`/`edge-installer` ISO
+    - `edge-installer`: Install from `edge-installer` ISO
     - `edge-raw-image`: Boot from raw image with KVM
     - `edge-simplified-installer`: Install from `edge-simplified-installer` ISO